wmmae/hmma.f32.f32/README.md

 # WMMA Extension for single precision matmul

-An extension library of WMMA API for single precision matrix-matrix product using TensorCores and error correction technique
+An extension library of WMMA API for single precision matrix operation using TensorCores and error correction technique

 ## Requirements
 - CUDA